-If you want to try this technique, touch training is covered in detail in the Total Parrot Transformation BirdTricks course and there is a recording of when the topic was covered on the free spreecasts that BirdTricks run.
+If you want to try this technique, touch training is covered in detail in the Total Parrot Transformation BirdTricks course.

 Oh and just so you can all share my pain – after all of this mum decided she didn’t like the picture being there anyway and moved it.
 So for revenge, I’m going back to yelling out “Na na na na na na na na BATMAN!” at the top of my lungs at random moments.
 I think Pepi will have that down by the end of the week!
 My mother is going to kill me…